sagemath/trac_to_gh/Issue 1750.md

 # Issue 1750: Sage 2.10.alpha1: leak in readline.so

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1750

 Original creator: mabshoff